bellycose/Apartment_Prices/README.md

 Images and process of trimming result are saved in folder 'supplementals'.
 ### Conclusion
 Findings shows and supports that local population does infact influence the rental prices in each selected cities (Redwood City, Menlo Park, Mountain View, San Mateo).
+The more population, the lower the prices of rent becomes (Redwood City, Menlo Park, Mountain View); while population is less, the prices of rent increases (Menlo Park).